 |

-- One or two reports outlining the research objectives, methodology, findings, recommendations, and conclusions, which will provide an in-depth analysis of the impact of ADT on skills training for newcomers (by September, 2024).
+- One comprehensive research report outlining the research project’s objectives, methodology, findings, recommendations, and conclusions.
+These reports will provide an in-depth analysis of the role of ADTs in newcomer job searches, social capital formation, and employment integration (by December 2025).